alperencubuk/video-and-audio-broadcast-app/README.md

 ### Standalone Audio/Video Broadcast:

 * Audio and Video stream can work standalone.
-All classes have main function.
+All classes have main method.
 * Use AudioServer.java and AudioClient.java in audio package for stream only audio.
 * Use WebcamServer.java and WebcamClient.java in webcam package for stream only video.